A record of what people do for each other.

 Now share the settlement so their record updates too.

-Exchange Complete
+Exchange recorded

 Incoming Proposal